nswarm/apyxl/README.md

 - Performs a host of validations like checking for duplicate definitions and ensuring all types are valid primitives or exist within the API.
 - Fully qualifies all types within the API.
+- Adds the fully-qualified `entity_id` the `Attributes` of each Entity for access (and transformation) during generation.

 ### User Types